 The schedule will be similar to a PGY-1 EM resident with rotating day, evening, overnight, weekend, and holiday shifts as well as on-call shifts with, on average, 40-50 hours of clinical time per week in addition to didactic experiences

 Application and Process

-Applications are accepted through the Hennepin Careers website starting May 2021.
+Applications are accepted through the Hennepin Careers website in June and July.